karensheng/Airbnb_Regulation/README.md

 The primary data source is the <a href="http://insideairbnb.com/get-the-data.html" target="_blank">InsideAirbnb</a> website.

 Due to the fact that the city-specific data has been scraped at roughly a constant time interval (once a month), the combined dataset is essentially a panel data.
-This is extremely valuable for a wide range of topics, e.g. cohort study, churning and predictive models in general.
+This is extremely valuable for a wide range of topics, e.g. cohort study, churning and forecasting.

 ### Data Pipeline: